dyyyl/dyyyl.rocks/src/pages/posts/learn-you-a-big-o/index.md

 An **algorithm** is a formal description of the logical steps it takes to carry out a task.
-As programmers, we constantly use algorithms in our work to abstract away complex logic into discrete, repoducable bits of code.
+As programmers, we constantly use algorithms in our work to abstract away complex logic into discrete, reproducable bits of code.
 These abstractions form the foundation of everything we accomplish as developers; from data fetching for our user interfaces, to sorting through the mountains of data that may need to be fetched.